Member Rules and Regulations

 As a member, I agree to:

-1. Complete an application form, maintenance guidelines waiver form, and pay the household membership– plot rental fee of $75 for one 15’ x 15’ private garden plot or $35 for one ADA plot.
+1. Complete an application form, maintenance guidelines waiver form, and pay the household membership– plot rental fee of $75 for one 15’ x 15’ private garden plot or $45 for a half plot or an ADA plot.

-3. Plant my garden by June 1, maintain it with care, and put it to bed by October 31.
+3. Plant garden plot by June 1, maintain it with care, and put it to bed by October 31.

 4. Pick only crops from my own plot and my allotted portion of crops from common area plots that I help maintain.